 Section 4.13.
 Additions and alterations to existing structures.

-Additions and alterations to existing structures are permitted where such additions or alterations do not cause such structure to be in violation of any provision of this Resolution including, but not limited to provisions regulating density, yard requirements, height restrictions, or parking requirements, subject to obtaining a permit(s) and/or certificate of appropriateness pursuant to Chapters 27 and/or 28, as applicable.
+Additions and alterations to existing structures are permitted where such additions or alterations do not cause such structure to be in violation of any provision of this Resolution including, but not limited to, provisions regulating density, yard requirements, height restrictions, or parking requirements, subject to obtaining a permit(s) and/or certificate of appropriateness pursuant to Chapters 27 and/or 28, as applicable.
 (Amended July 11, 2022, ZA22-001)

 Section 4.14.
 Limitation on the occupancy of a dwelling unit.